 Although young children do not need detailed information, they do need honesty and reassurance.
 Without any direct explanation from you, children may imagine a situation that is actually much worse than reality.
 Being honest with them builds a sense of trust that will be helpful in facing not only this situation, but also other challenges that life inevitably brings.

 Talking to older children: While much of the advice for talking to young children also applies to children in middle and high school (ages 10 to 18), older children have additional information needs.
-Breast cancer is talked about on television and in other media, so older children are likely to be aware of the seriousness of recurrent and metastatic cancer.
+Breast cancer is talked about on television and in other media, so older children are likely to be aware of the seriousness of metastatic cancer.
 In addition to your honesty and reassurance, they may crave more information than younger children do.
 Also remember that older children may express their feelings in ways that seem inappropriate, such as embarrassment or anger.
 Providing them with information and helping them know that it’s perfectly fine to keep up with school and social activities while you’re managing the cancer can help them maintain a sense of normalcy.